 - Transcripts from all colleges and universities attended.

 - Recent writing sample.
-Submit a sole-authored, 5-10 page sample on a topic related to food and the food system.
-This can be something you have already written or something you write for the purpose of this application.
+Submit a sole-authored, 5-10 page writing sample, preferably on a topic related food systems and society.
+We are looking for evidence of your ability and/or potential to develop key questions, construct reasoned arguments based on evidence and assess or analyze the significance of what you have presented.
+Your sample may be something you have already written or write for the purpose of this application.

 - Minimum two letters of recommendation from individuals who can address your potential for success in graduate studies.
 Reference letters should signed and be mailed from the persons writing them directly to the Office of Admissions.